 The Best Practical Solution

-The best option that most people have radially available would be a glass of milk, or a bowl of ice cream.
+The best option that most people have readily available would be a glass of milk, or a bowl of ice cream.
 Just remember, the higher the fat content, the faster your mouth will quit burning.

 Help!
 I Ate A Hot Pepper and now my tongue feels like it is on fire!
 What should I do?!?!
 By now, hopefully your mouth has quit burning as you have tried one of the suggestions above and it worked.